berachain/docs/apps/berps/content/developers/guides/open-trade.md

 # Berps Developer Guides: Open a Trade

-This guide walks through the process of programatically executing trades on Berps, using TypeScript and Ethers.js.
+This guide walks through the process of programmatically executing trades on Berps, using TypeScript and Ethers.js.
 This article assumes usage on the Berachain V2 Testnet - please adapt contract addresses and providers to your specific environment.

 ## Step 1: Import Dependencies & Define Constants